KiltedCode/khandaria-campaign/sessions/2020/2020-05-21-recon-dark-ops.md

 get to room of battle
 still some corpses but duergar seem to have collected most of their dead
 there are a number of bloody streaks converging
-`Belsarin` looks down the hallway
+`Belsaran` looks down the hallway
 sees glitter under the table, find a very elaborate container, likely a scroll case
 left corridor is trapped, center is not
 see rubble, likely where they escaped and dropped it in after
 go down hole from kennel, leads to trap holes
-`Belsarin` goes down to get his sword, it's IN the body of the guy that borrowed it
+`Belsaran` goes down to get his sword, it's IN the body of the guy that borrowed it

 go check storage
 - mostly dry goods, flour
 - manacles, pick axes
 - crates of rocks?
 `Pylia` suspects this is ore, metal stone
-`Belsarin` knows it is copper ore
+`Belsaran` knows it is copper ore

 sorting room appears to be hastily cleared
 find one uncut _sapphire_ worth 80 gp if you clean it up